mongodb/terraform-provider-mongodbatlas/website/docs/d/database_users.html.markdown

 ---
 layout: "mongodbatlas"
 page_title: "MongoDB Atlas: database_users"
-sidebar_current: "docs-mongodbatlas-datasource-database_users"
+sidebar_current: "docs-mongodbatlas-datasource-database-users"
 description: |-
     Describes a Database Users.
 ---

 # mongodb_atlas_database_users

-`mongodb_atlas_database_user` describe all Database Users.
+`mongodb_atlas_database_users` describe all Database Users.
 This represents a database user which will be applied to all clusters within the project.

 Each user has a set of roles that provide access to the project’s databases.
 User's roles apply to all the clusters in the project: if two clusters have a `products` database and a user has a role granting `read` access on the products database, the user has that access on both clusters.